rsdoiel/antenna/archives/2025/columns_2025.15.md

 ---

-## PS: From Joseph Welch's granddaughter
+## PS: From Joseph Welch’s granddaughter

 date: 2025-04-15, from: Robert Reich's blog